adamwhite477/Spotify-Data-Science-Project/README.md

 # Spotify Data Science Project

 The deployment of this app is hosted using the link below:

 [https://spotify-project.streamlit.app/](https://spotify-project.streamlit.app/)

+Information on how this project was made is also listed on this app

 # Notes on Folders: